10up/wpsnapshots/README.md

 ## Upgrade

 WP Snapshots 2.0+ allows users to store database and files independently.
 As such, some snapshots may only have files or vice-versa.
 Therefore, WP Snapshots pre 2.0 will break when attempting to pull a 2.0+ snapshot that contains only files or database.
 WP Snapshots 2.0 works perfectly with older snapshots.
+If you are running an older version of WP Snapshots, you should upgrade immediately.

 ## Install